groonga/gcs.groonga.org/docs/tutorial/index.md

 ### Registering documents API

 To register documents, Document Service API is used.
-Here is endpoint host name format of Document Service API on Groonga CloudSearch:
+The endpoint of Document Service API on Groonga CloudSearch using [xip.io][] is:

- * `doc-DOMAIN_NAME-00000000000000000000000000.localhost`
+ * `doc-DOMAIN_NAME-00000000000000000000000000.127.0.0.1.xip.io`

 Post documents in SDF JSON representation to the endpoint.
 SDF is acronym of Search Data Format.
 Here is a sample SDF JSON